Sunday, August 18, 2024

 When the tellers first met him last month, Bear was still wearing a tee shirt to protect his bite wound.
 I got to tell everyone the story of how an unleashed bulldog named “Bubbles” almost killed Bear at Christmas.
 On our next visit to the bank, the goofy bro teller was the one who brought out the dog treat.
 He asked if my wife had been in a couple of days ago with Bear.
 He remembered a lot of the details about Bear and Bubbles.
 But he didn’t remember me.

 Most days our first stop is at Village Books in Fairhaven.
-As Bear lunged toward the front door, I heard a gentleman on the sidewalk with his golden retriever marvel “They let dogs into the bookstore?”
+As Bear lunged toward the front door yesterday, I heard a gentleman on the sidewalk with his golden retriever marvel “They let dogs into the bookstore?”

 Not only are dogs welcome in Village Books, but there are treats waiting behind each counter.
 Bear knows our rule – only one treat per establishment per walk.
 But he’s allowed to say hi and get backrubs from his friends at any counter.
 So Bear will try to get me distracted enough for him to bum an extra biscuit off some weak-willed bookseller.

-This week the Village Book staff newsletter announced Bear had a haircut.
+I heard the internal Village Book staff newsletter announced Bear had a haircut this week.
 Everyone is startled by the contrast.
-Yesterday a clerk at the Paper Dreams counter leaned down to ask my dog if he wanted a treat.
+Yesterday a clerk at one of the counters leaned down to ask my dog if he wanted a treat.
 Then she saw me and realized it was a shorn Bear.

 At least she recognized me.
 But she only knows Bear’s name.